 The focus of this course is to prepare students for the certification exam through projects, practice and review based on established certification criteria.
 Students will be provided with an online self-paced study program and instructor facilitated review.
 Students will also take a practice exam built to content specifications with the same look, feel, and functionality as an actual certification exam.
 Students will discuss expectations and general responsibilities during the externship.
-Prerequisite: Successful completion of all technical coursework with a 2.0 CGPA.
 Students must pass this course with a minimum score of 70% for credit in the course.
-This is a credit/no credit course.
+This is an online course.
 2 Credit Hours.